dspeyer/dspeyer.github.io/magic.md

 The school effects anatomy by interacting with the semi-magical components of morphogen cascades.

 Each metamorph spell is based on a blueprint animal, from which the caster must have a piece of flesh containing fully intact dna (for common animals, this has negligible cost and weight).
-By default the blueprint and target must be in the same family (e.g. primates), but see effect 1.
+By default the blueprint and target must be in the same family (e.g. primates), but see Greater Metamorph.
 The blueprint can be a living animal, but if said animal is neither cooperative nor constrained, a touch attack is needed (no extra action).

 Under no circumstances can metamorph change the target's size.